sherlifelix/blog/_posts/2019-01-01-top-five-species-named-after-famous-people.md

 title: 'Top 5 Animals named after famous people '
 blog_category: Nature
 description: A lot of species are being discovered all around the world every day...
+keywords: >-
-keywords: 'Donald trump worm, Animals named after celebrities, beyonce inspired fly'
+  Donald trump worm, Animals named after celebrities, beyonce inspired fly, animals named after celebrities, Beyonce fly, worm named donald trump
 ---
 A lot of species are being discovered all around the world every day.
 Scientists who discovered them, get to have a little fun naming the species they discovered after years or months of hard work.
 Its no big surpirse when these creatures or animals are named after eminent scientists or biologists.
 But there are some species that are named after people not even remotely related to their discovery.
 Some of the species which have been named after famous people or celebrities and caught the public’s attention are below :

 ## Dermophis donaldtrumpi ( after Donald Trump)
 A new blind, legless , 10cm  burrowing amphibian was discovered in Panama and its naming rights was auctioned to raise money for the Rainforest Trust.
 A British construction firm working towards environmental issues, EnviroBuild, paid 25,000 dollars to the US-Based Rainforest Trust to name the amphibian based on the US President Donald Trump.
 The Boss of EnviroBuild, Adrian Bell, announced that the amphibian is going to be named “Dermophis donaldtrumpi”.
-In addition to this, he claimed that the small blind creature has an ability to bury its head to the ground which resembles very closely to the President’s involvement and approach to global warming and climate change.The president may not be quite happy with the reason behind the naming but Donald Trump has a species named after him after all.
+In addition to this, he claimed that the small blind creature has an ability to bury its head to the ground which resembles very closely to the President’s involvement and approach to global warming and climate change.[The president may not be quite happy](https://www.livescience.com/64352-blind-trump-worm.html) with the reason behind the naming but Donald Trump has a species named after him after all.

 Rainforest Trust strongly believes that the main way to mitigate the climatic changes in the US is to first strive hard to protect the remaining rainforest’s which are still surviving.
 Despite many organizations striving towards this , every day nearly 70,000 acres of land in the rainforest area are being destroyed .